HSWC Bequests and Planned Gifts

 Gifts that cost you nothing during your lifetime

-A bequest can be in your will and can be a stated dollar amount of cash, a particular asset, or a percentage of your remaining assets after debts, costs and other bequests.
+A bequest can be in your Will and can be a stated dollar amount of cash, a particular asset, or a percentage of your remaining assets after debts, costs and other bequests.
 A bequest can also be contingent upon a certain event such as the passing of other beneficiaries.
-With a bequest, your assets remain in your control during your lifetime, you can modify your gift to address changing circumstances, and under current tax law, there is no upper limit on the estate tax deduction for your bequest.
+With a bequest, your assets remain in your control during your lifetime, you can modify your gift to address changing circumstances or tax laws.

 Sample bequest language: